 Smack bang on the waterfront with direct views of the Walsh Bay pier, the owners of Seawall have pulled on some of Sydney's finest food talents to help bring to life the idea of paired back, rustic, harbourside luxury...

-Walsh Bay is a splendid location to enjoy a signature Sydney attraction - waterside dining.
-Stylish bars and quality restaurants are on heritage wharves that extend into Sydney Harbour, offering you picturesque views of one of the most beautiful natural harbours in the world.
+A short walk from The Rocks, Walsh Bay is a splendid location to enjoy a signature Sydney attraction - waterside dining.
+Stylish bars and quality restaurants are on heritage-listed finger wharves on Sydney Harbour, offering postcard views of one of the most beautiful natural harbours in the world.

 Harbourside dining in Walsh Bay

-Near the Sydney Harbour Bridge, The Rocks and Barangaroo Reserve, Walsh Bay is home to theatres and performance spaces, restaurants and bars as well as apartments, a marina and a hotel.
-The Sydney Theatre Company, Sydney Dance Company and Bangarra Dance Theatre are in Walsh Bay.
+Walsh Bay is home to theatres and performance spaces, quality restaurants and charming bars, as well as a marina and Pier One Sydney Harbour, a boutique hotel.
+The Sydney Theatre Company, Sydney Dance Company, Bangarra Dance Theatre and Sydney Philharmonia Choirs are in Walsh Bay.

 Check out the dazzling events calendar, reserve your seats for a performance, and book a table at one of the mouth-watering restaurants in this vibrant arts precinct.
 The Gantry on Pier One creates Modern Australian cuisine using fresh season produce.
 The bar offers marvellous harbour vistas.